Can I take a semester or a year away when I have a child?

 What should I do to request accommodations for pregnancy-related or post-partum related medical conditions?

-Students should contact the Disabled Students Program at http://dsp.berkeley.edu and the Director of Student Services, who is located in 280 Simon Hall or can be reached at firstname.lastname@example.org
+Students should contact the Disabled Students Program and Kyle Valenti, the Senior Director of Student Services.

 I gave birth two months ago and need to miss class to care for my child.
 Who should I talk to?